xerial/larray/README.md

 A library for managing large arrays that can hold more than 2G (2^31) entries in Java and Scala.

 ## Features
- * 2^31 (2GB) is the limitation of the default Java/Scala array size, because Int of 2^31-1 is used for the array indexes.
-To resolve this, LArray uses Long (2^63-1) type indexes.
+ * 2^31 (2GB) is the limitation of the default Java/Scala array size, because 32-bit signed integer (int) is used for the array indexes.
+To resolve this, LArray uses long type indexes that uses 64-bit signed integer.
-   * For example the entire human genome (3GB) data can be stored in LArray.
+   * For example the entire human genome data (3GB) can be stored in LArray.
  * LArray can be released from the main memory at any time.
-   * The default arrays in Scala(Java) consumes JVM heaps heavily and often causes OutOfMemory error when working with large amount of data.
+   * The default arrays in Java/Scala consumes JVM heaps heavily and often causes OutOfMemory error when working with such large amount of data.
    * Call LArray.free to release acquired memory resources immediately.
-   * Even if you forget to call LArray.free, the acquired memory will be released when before GC sweeps LArray instances.
+   * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
  * LArray is free from the limitation of JVM memory manager.
    * LArray uses memory space outside of the default JVM heap, so creating LArrays with more than -Xmx(maximum memory size) is possible.
 This is useful when you need large amount of memory or its size is unknown.